dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 **Q. Other Utilities - How do I convert a Postscript to png?**

 A.
-Use the linux “convert” tool to convert a Plot_Data_Plane PostScript file to a png:
+Use the linux “convert” tool to convert a Plot-Data-Plane PostScript file to a png:

 .. code-block:: ini